aleen42/PersonalWiki/git/model/model.md

 But with Git, these actions are extremely cheap and simple, and they are considered one of the core parts of your daily workflow, really.
 For example, in CVS/Subversion books, branching and merging is first discussed in the later chapters (for advanced users), while in every Git book, it’s already covered in chapter 3 (basics).

+As a consequence of its simplicity and repetitive nature, branching and merging are no longer something to be afraid of.
+Version control tools are supposed to assist in branching/merging more than anything else.

+Enough about the tools, let’s head onto the development model.
+The model that I’m going to present here is essentially no more than a set of procedures that every team member has to follow in order to come to a managed software development process.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>